KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 - Lucifer (as Inverse Logos/False Light)
 - Prometheus (as the Titan who breaches Order)
+- Loki (as architect of Ragnarök and deep structural inversion)
 - Yaldabaoth (The blind creator/Archon)
 - The Titans (Pre-cosmic powers of force)
 - The Archons (Guardians of the inverse threshold)